 Students who feel that their professional relationship with their advisor is not satisfactory are encouraged to discuss their concerns concretely, honestly, and respectfully with the advisor and to develop a plan for remedying the problem(s).

-Students who wonder whether a concern is worth discussing with an advisor, who feel that they cannot be honest with their advisor about their concerns, or whose discussions with DSAS Ombudsperson.
+Students who wonder whether a concern is worth discussing with an advisor, who feel that they cannot be honest with their advisor about their concerns, or whose discussions with their advisor have been insufficient in addressing their concerns are encouraged to meet with their program chair or with the DSAS Ombudsperson.
 These individuals can provide advice about how to manage specific advisoradvisee situations, including how best to approach the advisor, the range of reasonable solutions, and when it might be advisable to change advisors.